 (e) has committed an offence against the Act or these regulations or other regulations made under the Act, or against the Energy Operators (Powers) Act 1979 or the Energy Coordination Act 1994 or regulations made under those Acts.

+(1a) In subregulation (1) —

+“holder of a licence” includes —

+(a) a natural person who is a member of a firm, or who is otherwise concerned in the management of a firm, that holds a licence; and

+(b) a natural person who is a director of a body corporate, or who is otherwise concerned in the management of a body corporate, that holds a licence.

-(2) Without limiting subregulation (1)(c)(i), there is proper cause for disciplinary action in respect of a person if the person has failed to comply with the requirements of regulation 49 or 50.
+(2) Without limiting subregulation (1)(c)(i), there is proper cause for disciplinary action in respect of a person if the person has failed to comply with the requirements, to the extent relevant, of regulation 49, 49B or 50.

 [Regulation 46 inserted in Gazette 30 Dec 2004 p.
-6994.]
+6994; amended in Gazette 31 Dec 2007 p.
+6516.]

 47. Disciplinary powers

+(1aa) In this regulation —

+“holder of a licence” has the meaning given in regulation 46(1a).

+(1ab) In subregulation (2)(a), (b), (c), (f) and (g) —

+“person” includes —

+(a) if the person is a member of, or otherwise concerned in the management of, a firm that holds a licence — the firm; and

+(b) if the person is a director of, or otherwise concerned in the management of, a body corporate that holds a licence — the body corporate.

 (1) The Director may allege to the State Administrative Tribunal that there is proper cause for disciplinary action, as mentioned in regulation 46(1), against the holder of a licence.

 (2) If, in a proceeding commenced by an allegation under this regulation against the holder of a licence, the State Administrative Tribunal is of the opinion that there is proper cause for disciplinary action, the Tribunal may do one or more of the following —